wizards-of-lua/wizards-of-lua/docs/_examples/rocket-thrower.md

 end
 ```

-We can experiment with this spell from the command line.
+We can experiment with this function from the command line.
 Just find some place with a good view onto something you want to blow up.
 Make sure to look at it directly.
 Then cast the following spell: